 It is generally recommended that you use views where appropriate.
-Some views, however, cannot be updated.
+Note that some views cannot be updated.

 In a real-time, online system, you often need to update rows you have retrieved using views.
-If the view update restriction forces you to update the base table directly (or by using another view), you should consider only views that can be updated.
+If the view update restriction forces you to update the base table directly (or by using another view), consider only views that can be updated.
 In most cases this makes the program easier to read and modify.